PiotrPuchalski20/PowerBI-Portfolio/README.md

 Feel free to explore each project folder to see the datasets, PBIX files, and a **detailed description**.

-## 🛠 Tools Used
+## 🛠 PowerBI Features Used

-- Power BI
 - DAX
+- Bookmarks
+- Smart Narratives
-- Excel
+- Key Influencers